Six (musical): Edinburgh Fringe (2017)

-The world premiere production of "Six" took place at the Edinburgh Festival Fringe, as a presentation by the Cambridge University Musical Theatre Society.
+The world premiere production of Six took place at the Edinburgh Festival Fringe, as a presentation by the Cambridge University Musical Theatre Society.
 The musical ran from 31 July 2017 until 14 October 2017.
-The cast consisted of students from Cambridge University.
+The cast consisted primarily of students from Cambridge University.
+Megan Gilbert originated the role of Catherine of Aragon, Ash Weir originated Anne Boleyn.
+Holly Musgrave originated the role of Jane Seymour and Oliver Wickham not only originated, but was the first non-binary cast member to play Anna of Cleves.
+Katherine Howard was modelled after Toby Marlow's sister Annabel Marlow, who originated the role.
+Shimali De Silva originated the role of Catherine Parr; she was also the first South Asian cast member to play Catherine Parr.
 The production's run was sold-out, and led to the musical being invited to return to the Edinburgh Fringe in 2018.
+Although the show did not win any major awards at the Fringe, it received positive reviews and buzz, and expressions of commercial interest.